• Skip to content

 About the UW-Milwaukee School of Information Studies

 SOIS is a leading and collaborative school, advancing knowledge and preparing students from diverse backgrounds to be successful information professionals within their communities.
 SOIS continues to be an innovation leader in education—the IST program has been offered on-site and online since 2003.
-This degree is taught and designed by a mix of tenure-track faculty and IT professionals.
+This degree is taught and designed by a mix of faculty and IT professionals.
 Especially unique is that students can personalize and custom-design their degree plans based on transfer credits and elective credits to maximize their career options.

 AccreditationAccredited Higher Learning Commision North Central Association